raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 No matter what enumeration we have, we can construct an impossible enumeration, and ask "Where does this appear?"
 If it is alleged to appear after `n` enumerations, we know that this cannot be, because it differs from enumeration `n` in the `nth` place.

-If we think of them as binary numbers, `impossible` is a function that enumerates an infinite binary number that differs from every denumerably long binary number appearing in a denumerable list of denumerably long binary numbers.
+If we think of them as binary numbers, `impossible` is a function that enumerates a denumerably long binary number that differs from every denumerably long binary number appearing in a denumerable list of denumerably long binary numbers.
 And since denumerably long binary numbers can be placed into a direct correspondence with denumerable sets of natural numbers, it follows that the set of all denumerable sets of natural numbers cannot be placed into a one-to-one correspondance with the natural numbers.

 In other words, the cardinality of the set of all denumerable sets of natural numbers is larger than the cardinality of natural numbers.
+And therefore, the set of all denumerable sets of natural numbers is not denumerable

 ---